orkes-io/docs/docs/developer-guides/orchestrating-human-tasks.md

 ### Step 1: Create a user form schema

 To use a Human task in a workflow, you must first create a user form for it.
-The User Forms studio on Orkes Platform allows you to compose user forms easily, using JSON code or the pre-built form components.
+The User Forms studio on Orkes Conductor allows you to compose user forms easily, using JSON code or the pre-built form components.
 Once created, these forms can be safely versioned as well.

 :::tip
 It is best practice to create forms using Orkes’ User Form studio, even if the form is displayed on an external UI.
 With the user form schema stored on Conductor, any changes can be instantly reflected on the frontend without any additional development effort.
 :::

-**To create a user form on Orkes Platform:**
+**To create a user form on Orkes Conductor:**
-1. Go to your Conductor cluster on Orkes Platform.
-2. In the left navigation menu, go to **Definitions** > **User Forms**.
+1. In the left navigation menu, go to **Definitions** > **User Forms**, on your Orkes Conductor cluster.
-3. Select **(+) New Form**.
+2. Select **(+) New Form**.
-4. In Form details, provide a name for the form in **Form name**.
+3. In Form details, provide a name for the form in **Form name**.
-5. To build the form, drag and drop the pre-built items for **Layout** and **Components** and configure each component.
+4. To build the form, drag and drop the pre-built items for **Layout** and **Components** and configure each component.
-6. Preview your form at any time by selecting **Preview** on the top right.
+5. Preview your form at any time by selecting **Preview** on the top right.
-7. Once the form is ready, select **Save** > **Confirm** on the top right.
+6. Once the form is ready, select **Save** > **Confirm** on the top right.

 <p align="center"><img src="/content/img/creating-forms-human-task.png" alt="Creating user forms for human task in Orkes Conductor" width="100%" height="auto"></img></p>

 #### Supported form components

-These are the pre-built form components available on Orkes Platform:
+These are the pre-built form components available on Orkes Conductor:
 * Boolean
 * Multiple Choice
 * Date